 To determine how deep you need to dig, add up the thickness of your pavers, plus the 4 inches of gravel and 1 inch of sand.
 Our pavers are 2 inches thick, so we needed a total of 7 inches in depth.
 We dug up the grass, keeping it in chunks, so we could replant it in other places around the yard, and along the edges of the patio once we were finished.

 For any edges that aren’t against the house or cement, you’ll want to dig out about 6 inches past where your pavers are going to go.
 This makes it easier when you’re compacting everything down.
 We used the compactor to get the dirt as smooth and firm as possible, before adding the gravel.
+Rake the ground level, to ensure that best possible result and prep it for the gravel base.

-ADD 4 INCHES OF GRAVEL
+ADD 4 INCHES OF GRAVEL — PAVER BASE

-ADD 1 INCH OF SAND
+ADD 1-inch LAYER OF PAVER SAND

 LAY OUT PAVERS

 Before you start laying them out, decide on the pattern you plan to use.
 I’ll be honest–we didn’t really have a specific pattern, we just went for it!
 We used three different paver sizes, and just started putting them down side-by-side!
 It wasn’t for lack of wanting a plan, but we just hadn’t put it down on paper yet, and I was feeling impatient.
 I don’t know that I can suggest doing it that way, but it worked for us!
 A rubber mallet helps to get the pavers in firmly, and even squeeze them in some tight spots.
 We used our angle grinder to cut a few pavers to fit alongside one edge, and around a downspout.
+You could also a circular saw, but you must use the right blade for the material you’re using.
+Consult with your local hardware store to double check what you need.

 ADD PAVER EDGING